Diseases & Conditions

 Anatomy

-Your spine is made up of small bones, called vertebrae, which are stacked on top of one another.
-Muscles, ligaments, nerves, and intervertebral disks are additional parts of your spine.
+The spine is made up of small bones, called vertebrae.
+These bones are stacked on top of each other.
+Muscles, ligaments, nerves, and soft intervertebral disks are additional parts of your spine.

 Understanding your spine and how it works can help you better understand spinal stenosis.
 Learn more about spine anatomy: Spine Basics